 Friday Night Events

-You’ll typically find planned events that begin on Friday nights.
+You’ll typically find planned events that begin on Fridays.
 You might find experiences that include haunted hayrides, campfire ghost stories, haunted graveyard mazes, scary movies and haunted walks.

 Daytime Saturday Events